 Crash Testing for Frontal Collisions?

-Instruments measure the force of impact to each dummy’s head, chest, and legs.
+Instruments measure the force of impact on each dummy’s head, chest, and legs.
 The resulting information indicates a belted person’s chances of incurring a serious injury in the event of a crash.
-In the explanation of ratings below*, a serious injury is one requiring immediate hospitalization and may be life-threatening.
+In the explanation of ratings below*, a severe injury requires immediate hospitalization and may be life-threatening.